 Costs for future sessions are usually similar to the current session, however students can expect a modest increase in overall costs each session.
 Final cost sheets for future sessions are typically available early in the semester before the session begins.

 The following cost sheets apply to the Fall 2019 session.
-This is a DRAFT cost sheet; the final cost sheet will be posted mid-spring 2019

 The cost sheets are based on the fees described below: